vany0114/chaos-injection-using-simmy/README.md

 ```

 ### Injecting chaos policies (monkeys) to our resilient strategies
->The `AddChaosInjectors()` extension method on IPolicyRegistry<> simply takes every policy in your PolicyRegistry and wraps Simmy policies (as the innermost policy) inside.
+>The `AddChaosInjectors/AddHttpChaosInjectors` extension methods on IPolicyRegistry<> simply takes every policy in your PolicyRegistry and wraps Simmy policies (as the innermost policy) inside.

 ```
 if (env.IsDevelopment() == false)